 Looking Ahead: 2021 Perspectives from Leader Hiring

 Overland’s founder and director, Tom Costley, recently chatted with Beth Larcom and Luke Costley, the Overland leader hiring team, to discuss their efforts for summer 2021.
-Read our current COVID-19 message here.
+Read our current COVID-19 policy here.

 Tom Costley: Tell me a bit about your goals for leader hiring this year.